Jamesaskew101/ERP-Additional-Materials/README.md

 - Run the scripts in `data_preprocessing/` to clean and normalize raw ticket data.

 #### Hybrid Fine-Tuning
+-
-- run Hybrid_tuning.ipynb.
+- run Hybrid_tuning.ipynb to actually fine tune the model.
-- LoRA adapter weights are trained on top of the base LLaMA 3.2 model.
+-
 - The output is a **final_model**, consisting of LoRA weights that can be merged with the base model.

 #### Evaluation
 - Performance evaluation is carried out with scripts in `model_analysis/`.
-- Final test results can be obtained by running: hybrid_test.py followed by
+- Final test results can be obtained by running: hybrid_test.py followed by inputting the output file into evaluate_models_outputs.py.

-- Results are stored in large CSV output files (excluded due to confidentiality) and summarized in `model_analysis/model_analysis.ipynb`.

-### Results Summary
-- **Performance:** Hybrid fine-tuning outperforms both raw and standard fine-tuned models on ERP support ticket tasks.
-- **Efficiency:** Inference requires 8–10 GB VRAM, while full fine-tuning requires ~40 GB VRAM.
-- **Analysis:** Retrieval accuracy, F1 score, and recall all improved using the hybrid approach.

 ## Environment Setup